 Bathroom Sink Fixtures to Consider

 You'll also have a ton of finishes to choose from.
 Polished chrome is a traditional and more durable option, while brass, champagne, copper, or bronze are trendier alternatives.
 You can also choose antiqued or brushed metal if you are going for a farmhouse or vintage look.
-Shea of Studio McGee chose a black faucet to match the cabinet hardware and other bathroom decor, and we love the visual contrast it creates.

 Where to Shop for Bathroom Sinks